 When to ask for support

-Sometimes, however, these feelings can become overwhelming and develop into depression or other types of mental health problems.
-If you feel like this it's a good idea to seek help as soon as possible.
+Sometimes, these feelings can become overwhelming and make you feel low or anxious.
+If you feel like this, it's a good idea to seek help as soon as possible.

 We ask students for permission to liaise with a named friend or family member if we have a serious concern about your health and safety.
 You can give permission on MyEssex.